 Sweet, creamy, and wonderfully spiced, this dairy-free beverage is definitely worthy of the season.
 It’s made with flax milk beverage and is vegan, gluten-free, and top food allergy-friendly.

-Despite the name, all Silly Cow hot chocolate mixes are made without dairy (at last check) and certified gluten-free.
+Despite the name, most Silly Cow hot chocolate mixes are made without dairy (they recently added a milk chocolate variety) and certified gluten-free.
 This seasonal flavor is infused with cinnamon, ginger, nutmeg, allspice, cloves, and natural pumpkin flavor.

 Dairy-Free Pumpkin Spice Creamers

 Technically, you can enjoy this one as a milk beverage or a creamer.

 This unsweetened brand of creamer is rich with pumpkin and warm spice flavors.
 But I do recommend adding just a touch of your favorite sweetener to help it pop.
 And make sure you stock up on it now – this flavor tends to run out well before pumpkin season wraps up.

 This relatively rich creamer is festively flavored with real pumpkin puree, cinnamon, nutmeg and ginger.
 It’s also vegan, soy-free, carrageenan-free, and sweetened with cane sugar.

 Each spoonful of this shelf-stable, dairy-free, powdered creamer is infused with MCT oil and the flavor of pumpkin spice.

 Not to be confused with their dairy version, the non-dairy version of Starbuck’s pumpkin spiced latte creamer launched in 2021, and is back this season.